Generic Name: Mitotane (MYE toe tane)

 - If you have an allergy to mitotane or any other part of mitotane.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If you are breast-feeding.
-Do not breast-feed while you take this medicine.
-You will also need to avoid breast-feeding after you stop mitotane until there is no more of this medicine in your body.
+Do not breast-feed while you take mitotane.
+You will also need to avoid breast-feeding after you stop mitotane until there is no more of mitotane in your body.
 Talk with your doctor to see how long you need to avoid breast-feeding after you stop this drug.

 This medicine may interact with other drugs or health problems.